nikitavoloboev/data/productivity/flow/Rules.md

 - Live by my calendar
 	- assign tasks and blocks of time in advance and work through each of the blocks
 	- adjust when necessary
-- Work away from home
+- Work away from home.

 ## SnippetsLab
 - Upload all non sensitive snippets as Gists